THE MOUNTAIN HYDROLOGY LABORATORY

 Welcome to the Mountain Hydrology Laboratory!

-Much of our research takes place in high energy, steep mountain catchments where complex topography, land cover, and weather interact to produce highly dynamic stream systems and extreme events.
-As such, we aim to understand how watersheds work to better understand how anthropogenic and natural disturbances such as climate change, land-use/land cover change, and energy development ultimately affect water quantity and water quality.
-Because of the complex nature and climate of mountain catchments and the mosaic of landscape disturbances, we employ a wide range of research tools including field experimentation, numerical and statistical modeling, stable isotopes, and geochemistry.
-Please see the RESEARCH tab for a description of current and prior projects.
+In the MHL, we aim to understand how watersheds and humans interact to better understand how anthropogenic and natural disturbances such as climate change, land-use/land cover change, energy development, and water use affect water access, security, justice, and equity.
+Because of the complex nature and climate of mountain catchment, the mosaic of disturbances driven by resource extraction, and the complex dynamic between people and power, we employ a wide range of research tools and collaborations that include field experimentation, social science and political ecology methods, including an evolving community engaged research program, and numerical modeling.
+Please see the RESEARCH tab for a description of our projects.

 Associate Professor of Forest Hydrology